jessesquires/jessesquires.com/_posts/2018-02-08-how-to-sysdiagnose-ios.md

 ### Writing better bug reports

 Peter Steinberger already wrote a great guide to [writing good bug reports](https://pspdfkit.com/blog/2016/writing-good-bug-reports/).
-In addition to all of his excellent advice, often attaching a sysdiagnose can be a huge help.
+In addition to all of his excellent advice, often attaching a sysdiagnose can be a huge help &mdash; even if you have reliable steps to reproduce or a specific crash report.
+A sysdiagnose contains additional helpful information.
 It's easy to do and available on all platforms.